SimonDanisch/Bonito.jl/docs/src/widgets.md

 ## Tailwinddashboard

-[`Styles`](@ref) is preferred to style components, but JSServe also includes some [Tailwind](https://tailwindcss.com/) based components.
+[`Styles`](@ref) is preferred to style components, but Bonito also includes some [Tailwind](https://tailwindcss.com/) based components.
 They're from before `Styles` and will likely get removed in the future.

 ```@example 1
-using JSServe
+using Bonito
-import JSServe.TailwindDashboard as D
+import Bonito.TailwindDashboard as D

 function range_slider(orientation)
     range_slider = RangeSlider(1:100; value=[10, 80])